aakgn/PySQIF/README.md

 Maintained by [Ali AKGUN](https://github.com/aakgn) and [Sasan Razmkhah](https://github.com/SasanRazm)

-PySQIF stands for Python Super Conductor Quantum Interference Filters.
+PySQIF stands for Python Superconductor Quantum Interference Filters.
 PySQIF is an open-source statistical analysis library for SQUIDs/Bi-SQUIDs.
 PySQIF library gives the average voltage response of defined Bi-SQUID circuit for each corresponding normalized applied external magnetic flux as an output.

 **If you find PySQIF useful, please consider citing it in your publications, see: https://pysqif.readthedocs.io/en/latest/citing_this_project.html#citing.**